dtamayo/reboundx/doc/add_effect.rst

 Putting together a Pull Request
 -------------------------------

-If you'd rather e-mail me your code, I'm happy to incorporate it, but if you'd like for github to show your account as a contributor to the project, send me a pull request!
+If you'd rather e-mail me your code, I'm happy to incorporate it, but if you'd like for github to show your account as a contributor to the project, send me a pull request! (you'll of course be prominently credited in the documentation no matter how you contribute, see below!).

 If you have never used git, it's very useful for backups, rewinding errors, and collaboration.
 You can make an account at `http://github.com <http://github.com>`_.